-- This technique is easily implemented with a site map that fully displays all the links to the dynamic pages across the web site.
+- This technique is easily implemented with a site map that fully displays all the links to the dynamic pages across the website.

 - Use software – Change the dynamic URLs to static ones with the help of various software’s.

 - Use CGI/Perl scripts – Path_Info or Script_Name is a variable in a dynamic application that contains the complete URL address (including the query string information).
-In order to fix this problem, you’ll need to write a script that will pull all the information before the query string and set the rest of the information equal to a variable.
+To fix this problem, you’ll need to write a script that will pull all the information before the query string and set the rest of the information equal to a variable.
 You can then use this variable in your URL address.

 - Re-configuring your web server – Your web server enables you to turn URLs containing query strings into URLs that search engines can index.